pcjtse/zerg-trader/README.md

 # ZergTrader

-A next-generation multi-agent trading system powered by **Google's Agent2Agent (A2A) protocol** and **Claude AI**.
-Features specialized AI agents for technical analysis, fundamental analysis, and decision fusion with advanced interoperability and AI-enhanced decision making.
+A next-generation multi-agent trading system powered by **Google's Agent2Agent (A2A) protocol**, **Claude AI**, and **TradingView API integration**.
+Features specialized AI agents for technical analysis, fundamental analysis, and decision fusion with advanced interoperability, professional-grade market data, and AI-enhanced decision making.

 ## 🚀 Features